zandero/mail/README.md

 # mail
-Utility to build a mail MimeMessage with Mustache templates support
+Utility to build a mail MimeMessage

 ## Setup
 ```xml